Skip to content

 Cafe Comunidad (Condesa)

 A cozy cafe with fast wifi, and plenty of plugs.
-The coffee is not great, but the juices and healthy food options are worth trying.
+The coffee is not great, but the juices and healthy food options are worth trying, especially if you are vegetarian or vegan.
 There's also a connected yoga studio.

 Cafe Negro (Coyoacán)